 Getting collaborators’ attention

-You can @mention specific collaborators in a comment to make sure they see that you need their attention.
+You can @mention specific collaborators, including yourself, in a comment to make sure they see that you need their attention (via in-app and/or email notifications).
 Type @ followed by the first few letters of their name (or Tracker username) in a comment to bring up their name from a drop-down list.
 You can also click on the @ icon in the comment field to select from the drop-down list.

 The people you @mention will receive an in-app notification with a link to the comment, and/or an email notification with a link to the story, depending on their notification settings.
 Mentioning a person in a comment also makes that person a follower of the story or epic, and results in in-app and email notifications for subsequent comments, per their notification settings.